Steffens, T.H. | 1954

 - Hometown | Sand Springs

-When Mr. Steffens and wife, Josie, celebrated their 52nd wedding anniversary, more than 700 fellow townspeople from Tulsa and Sand Springs attended the event.
+When Mr. Steffens and his wife Josie celebrated their 52nd wedding anniversary, more than 700 fellow townspeople from Tulsa and Sand Springs attended the event.

 “He has assumed responsibility for the management of Sand Springs Home, and has given vital support to many other worthwhile activities in this area.” -History of Oklahoma